Promax1113/file-sorter/README.md

 # file-sorter-c
  A file sorter by type in the C programming language.
+I also used Zed, Makefiles, clang, and gcc with ChatGPT's help to understand the error messages.

  ### Disclaimer:
- This is a pretty unorganized and clumpsy project I made to learn the C programming language.
-The quality, performance and memory security of the code might not be the best, but it works.
+ I made This pretty unorganized and clumsy project to learn the C programming language.
+The code's quality, performance, and memory security might not be the best, but it works.